jaz303/hudkit-core/README.md

 ### `Instance`

-In addition to the following every `Instance` will contain a property for each registered widget constructor e.g. `instance.Widget`, `instance.RootPane`.
+In addition to the following properties, every `Instance` also contains a proxy method to each registered widget constructor e.g. `instance.Widget()`, `instance.RootPane()`.

 #### `i.action(callback, [opts])`